code-null/roamingTool/Structure/data_structure_docs.md

 Define comments that should be displayed depending on the display type.
 You can define multiple comments for different conditions.
 A display type can be one of the following values:

-**ALWAYS:** Will display the comment, regardless this country is used as a user location or target location.
+**RT_ALWAYS:** Will display the comment, regardless this country is used as a user location or target location.

-**USER:** Will display the comment if the country is selected as the users location.
+**RT_USER:** Will display the comment if the country is selected as the users location.

-**TARGET:** Will display the comment if the country is selected as the targets location.
+**RT_TARGET:** Will display the comment if the country is selected as the targets location.

 ### **altCountry**